For the actual dimensions and crafting guidlines, please see this section.

 Paste is an alchemical salve; represented by makeup or, in the case of contact poison, petroleum jelly.
 Although a character need only have one source of the salve (one container of makeup), they must apply it to the skin every time they want to use an alchemical formula made in this way.
 After applying for at least 1 minute, and usually as simple, parallel lines, the user must tear the item tag, which then activates the formula.

 Note : players must keep torn tags and broken phys reps until they can dispose of them in trash containers.
 Littering must be avoided.

-Tablets are formulas in convenient pill form, and they are represented in game by clay tablets color-coded as per liquids, above.
+Tablets are formulas in convenient pill form, and they are represented in game by tablets color-coded as per liquids, above.
 Tablets are small, convenient, and a bit more difficult to make: they are +1 Production cost per item (monetary cost is normal).
-Used most often in the Nightmare Dominancy, where a small pill is easy to conceal in a sleeve or hidden pocket, a character must break a tablet in half and roleplay “eating” it for it to take effect.
+A character must break a tablet in half and roleplay “eating” it for it to take effect.
 Unconscious characters may be “force fed,” but care must be taken to prevent choking.
-The alchemists of the Sahagin also use tablets, what with Liquids and Paste being useless in their environment (underwater, space, et al).
+The alchemists of some worlds also use tablets, with Liquids and Paste being useless in their environment (underwater, space, et al).